 What is it: Ranma ½

-Ranma ½ is a manga and anime series created by Rumiko Takahashi, which has become a landmark in Japanese pop culture and a reference in the romantic comedy genre.
-The story revolves around Ranma Saotome, a young martial artist who, after an accident in a fountain in China, transforms into a girl whenever he is doused with cold water.
-This unusual premise generates a series of comical and confusing situations, especially when Ranma tries to deal with his obligations as a fighter and his social interactions, which become even more complicated due to his unique condition.
-The anime was first broadcast in 1989 and quickly gained a passionate fan base, who still enjoy its adventures and charismatic characters today.
+Ranma ½ is a manga and anime series created by Rumiko Takahashi, which became a landmark in Japanese pop culture and a benchmark in the romantic comedy genre.
+The story revolves around Ranma Saotome, a young martial artist who, after an accident in a fountain in China, transforms into a girl whenever he is splashed with cold water.
+This unusual premise generates a series of comical and confusing situations, especially as Ranma tries to navigate his obligations as a fighter and his social interactions, which are made even more complicated by his unique condition.
+The anime first aired in 1989 and quickly gained a passionate fanbase, which still enjoys its adventures and charismatic characters today.

 Anime Production